 Any last words?

 My eternal gratitude goes to two people who made this journey possible: The person who flew us there and my husband who graciously allowed me to take this time away from my duties as a mother of two babies.
 I think that the soft spot I’ve had in my heart for Japan may have been stolen by this new island in the north.
 Greenland, I can’t wait to see you again with my family in tow.
 I see myself coming back to my new favourite place many times in the future.

-We have lots planned for the rest of the year.
-However my new dream destination is Churchill, Canada to see polar bears and beluga whales!
+My dream destination remains to be Churchill, Canada to see polar bears and beluga whales!